openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 For every certificate that contain `names` the first non-wildcard `name`  will be used, and placed inside the `server` section of the generated `kubeconfig`.

-because certain values that configured in `names` field can cause  internal API communication issues  ie:127.0.0.1,localhost we must not allow them.
+Certain values that configured in `names` field can cause  internal API communication issues  ie:127.0.0.1,localhost we must not allow them.

 ### Workflow Description